Sanglorian/orcus/Orcus Monsters - current.md

 **Vulnerable:** radiant damage 10, force damage 10.
 If it takes radiant or force damage, the ghost loses incorporeal until the start of its next turn.

 **Drain Lifeforce**
-While adjacent to a creature that is staggered or dying, the ghost gains regeneration 5 (10 at Level 11, 15 at Level 21).
+While adjacent to a creature that is staggered or dying, the ghost has regeneration 5 (10 at Level 11, 15 at Level 21).

 🏹 **Malevolence** (standard, refresh 5, 6) ● Psychic
 Ranged 5, 1 target; Level +2 vs Will; target is controlled (save ends).
 The ghost is removed from play until the target succeeds on their save, then the ghost is placed in an unoccupied space adjacent to the target.
 While removed from play, the ghost does not take turns, suffer persistent damage or make saving throws.